nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Warnings**:
 - At least one non-empty parameter must be given.
-- No duplicate prefix can be used.
+- No duplicate parameters can be used.
 - At least one space between `find` and `-s` is needed.
 - At least one space between '-s' and the next parameter is needed.
-- At least one space between each parameter and the next prefix is needed.
+- When more than one parameter is used, at least one space between each parameter is needed.
-- Parameters used are case-insensitive.
+- `NAME`, `COMPANY` and `PRODUCT` are case-insensitive.
 </box>